-Breydon Water: Norfolk lifeboat crews rescue 18 people and three pets
+Breydon Water: Norfolk lifeboat crews rescue 17 people and three pets

 - Published

-The coastguard has rescued 18 people who were stranded overnight, including a baby, two dogs and a rabbit.
+The coastguard has rescued 17 people - along with two dogs and a rabbit - left stranded overnight on mudflats.

 The mission, on Breydon Water in Norfolk, took place after two cruisers ran aground in low tide.
 It involved two lifeboats and a helicopter.

-Eleven people were winched by the helicopter, while six others and the animals were taken off another cruiser by boat, Hemsby lifeboat service said.
+Eleven people were winched by the helicopter, while the rest of the group - including the animals - were taken off the other cruiser by boat.

-Low tides meant they all had to spend the night on the water.
+They all had to spend the night on the water before the early-morning rescue.

 According to Great Yarmouth and Gorleston RNLI, and the Hemsby lifeboat, the alarm was raised on Saturday afternoon.